marrujoalex/Website/beta/docs/index.md

 [Schrodinger](/schrodinger/index.md) is the promise library, used for asynchronous data flow.

+## Third party

+We're happy to work with the community and assist writing good libraries.
+Some problems are already solved by a third party without much room for improvement.
+These are such libraries.

+The following libraries are not supported by us directly, although we advice using them if they're useful to you.

+[Jobs](/third-party/jobs.md) is a minimalistic job system in Swift.
+It doesn't store jobs on application exit/restart.

 ## Requirements

 These projects require the Swift 4 07-20 snapshot or the Xcode 9 build for macOS.